Michael Smith impresses and wins first Premier League night in Cardiff | Flashscore.com

 Gerwyn Price 2-6 Michael Smith

 Michael Smith has won the first evening of the Premier League 2024.
-The losing 2018 finalist was too strong in the final 6-2 to Gerwyn Price, who had to settle for second place in his hometown.
+The losing 2018 finalist was too strong in the final, winning 6-2 against Gerwyn Price, who had to settle for second place in his hometown.

 Price still managed to keep his own first leg, but then lost five legs in a row.
 His own seventh leg grabbed that one too, after which Smith was allowed to start the eighth leg to decide the match.